ahundt/deep-learning-jhu-cs-482-682/README.md

     - Compare 9 with 10 and explain what happened.
     - You may want to do a quick search of the current literature for this one.

-11. Add one extra Conv2D layer
+11. Add one extra Conv2D layer, starting from the default Net model

-12. Remove a layer of your choice
+12. Remove a layer of your choice, starting from the default Net model
     - In addition to the standard questions, what did you choose and why?